anna-christina-mikr/greek-rag/README.md

 # Greek RAG Project

 A retrieval-augmented generation (RAG) app for Greek vocabulary.
+Greek is considered a low resource language for AI and NLP applications so I thought I would give it a shot.
-It retrieves dictionary entries from a corpus and uses OpenAI’s GPT models to provide concise explanations in Greek.
+The model retrieves dictionary entries from a Wiktionary corpus and uses an OpenAI API to provide concise explanations in Greek.

 ---